Ridensium/jamipy/docs/docs_0_0_1/device.md

 ## device
-> non-publick module for providing usefull information about the device like is it touch or offline etc.
-> some widgets will may need such info to chanche stylin or to be mobile friendly
-> all that data is avaivable in the class `Device` as well as css classes aded to the body for constants and `data-*` attributes for dynamic values.
+non-publick module for providing usefull information about the device like is it touch or offline etc. some widgets will may need such info to chanche stylin or to be mobile friendly all that data is avaivable in the class `Device` as well as css classes aded to the body for constants and `data-*` attributes for dynamic values.

 ## *class*:  Device()

-> publick class for providing the device info to the widgets if needed
-> TOUCH - True if device is with touch screen
-> D_WIDTH - device screen width
-> D_HEIGTH - device screen width
-> WIDTH - current window width in pixels
-> HEIGHT - current window height
-> PORTRAIT - True if current orientation is such
-> LANDSCAPE - True if current orientation is such
-> PIXELS - pixel ratio of the screen
-<details><summary><sub>expand source</sub></summary>
+<details><summary>Device()</summary>

   ```python
 class Device: